 Change the following sentence in Section 3.2 of TGac Draft D1.2: (P3L17)

-non-high-throughput (non-HT) duplicate: A transmission format of the physical layer (PHY) that duplicates a 20 MHz non-HT transmission in two adjacentor more 20 MHz channels and allows a station (STA) in a non-HT basic service set (BSS) on eitherany one 20 MHz channel to receive the transmission.
+non-high-throughput (non-HT) duplicate: A transmission format of the physical layer (PHY) that duplicates a 20 MHz non-HT transmission in two adjacentor more 20 MHz channels and allows a station (STA) in a basic service set (BSS) on eitherany one 20 MHz channel to receive the transmission.
+A non-HT duplicate format is one of the following:

+40 MHz non-HT duplicate: A transmission format of the physical layer (PHY) that duplicates a 20 MHz non-HT transmission in two adjacent 20 MHz channels.

+80 MHz non-HT duplicate: A transmission format of the physical layer (PHY) that quadruplicates a 20 MHz non-HT transmission in four adjacent 20 MHz channels.

+160 MHz non-HT duplicate: A transmission format of the physical layer (PHY) that octuplicates a 20 MHz non-HT transmission in eight adjacent 20 MHz channels.

+80+80 MHz non-HT duplicate: A transmission format of the physical layer (PHY) that octuplicates a 20 MHz non-HT transmission in two segments of four adjacent 20 MHz channels where the two segments of channels are not adjacent.